 The Caverion Group operates internationally and is exposed to foreign exchange risks arising from the currencies of the countries in which it operates.
-Risk arises mainly from the recognised assets and liabilities and net investments in foreign operations.
-In addition, commercial contracts in the subsidiaries cause foreign exchange risk.
-Although, the contracts are mainly denominated in the entity's own functional currencies.
+Risk arises mainly from the recognised assets and liabilities and net investments in

 The objective of foreign exchange risk management is to reduce uncertainty caused by foreign exchange rate movements on income statement through measurement of cash flows and commercial receivables and payables.
 By the decision of Board of Directors of Caverion Group, the investments in foreign operations are not hedged for foreign exchange translation risk.